-Each member is required to pay member equity.
+Each member is required to pay member equity, a $200 one-time payment.
 This member equity is your “owner investment” in the co-op and is refundable when you end your membership.

 Current member-owners and non-members may be eligible to apply for a subsidy from the Mariposa Membership Fund.
 The Membership Fund is a pool of funds dedicated to increasing food access in the neighborhood by subsidizing co-op membership to low-income members.
 For more information, please visit www.mariposa.coop/mmf or contact firstname.lastname@example.org.

 Mariposa member accounts can have one or more members listed under a single account name.
 For 3 or more members who share an account and an address equity is reduced to the following:

 - $150 for members who share an account including 3 or 4 members (for an account total of $450–600)

 - $125 for members who share an account including 5 or more members (for an account total of $625 or more)

 Mariposa membership is an individual-based membership — “one member, one vote.”
 Members are only able to shop on accounts they are listed on.
 Mariposa has a Caregiver Shopping Policy that allows non-members to shop on a member’s account in the following circumstances: